reduxjs/reselect/README.md

 ### Standalone

-For standalone usage, install the `Reselect` package:
+For standalone usage, install the `reselect` package:

 #### Using `npm`